 Spartan Reunion is a casual event, so please come as you are — comfort is key!
 Green and white are always in style, of course.

 We recommend dressing for summer weather and bringing a light layer in case indoor venues feel chilly due to air conditioning.
+For the Breslin Bash on May 28, festive attire is encouraged and if you’re so inclined, dress according to the year or decade you graduated from MSU.

 Michigan State University photographs events and participants and reserves the rights to use such photos for MSU publications and communications, both digital and print.
-When you registered for Spartan Reunion, you were asked to acknowledge a Photo/Video/Audio/Likeness Consent and Release.
+When you registered for Spartan Reunion, you were requested to acknowledge a Photo/Video/Audio/Likeness Consent and Release.

 At the conclusion of the event, photographs will be placed in an online album and all Spartan Reunion guests will receive the link to that album in a follow-up email.